 - Quasi-public/private agencies (A public traded company partially owned or at least guaranteed by a government for some purpose thought to benefit the community)

-- Nursing homes, residential care homes, assisted living facilities, continuing care facilities, hospitals, home health care providers, adult day centers, and non-medical home care providers licensed or registered by the state, or an agency designated by the State of Connecticut
+- Nursing homes, residential care homes, assisted living facilities, continuing care facilities, hospitals, home health care agencies, adult day centers, and non-medical home care agencies licensed or registered by an agency designated by the State of Connecticut

-- Public and private housing providers that offer subsidized or below market rent apartments
+- Public and private housing providers that offer subsidized or below market/moderate rent apartments

 - Hotlines, help lines, information lines and information and referral lines that are administered by a nonprofit or government agency